-What is the Greater Manchester Spatial Framework?
+What is the Greater Manchester Spatial Framework (GMSF)?

-It sets out how Greater Manchester will provide the right homes in the right places, create jobs and improve infrastructure so ensuring the future prosperity of Greater Manchester and creating an environmentally sustainable place to live for everyone.
+It sets out how Greater Manchester would provide the right homes in the right places, create jobs and improve infrastructure so ensuring the future prosperity of Greater Manchester and creating an environmentally sustainable place to live for everyone.